 Request for additional time (without additional funds), extending the last year or budget period of an existing award.
-Unless the sponsor has delegated UCSF the authority to extend an existing award, UCSF must seek permission from the sponsor.
-RMS has the authority to approve the 1st time NCE Award under expanded authorities in the eRA Commons.
+Unless the sponsor has delegated UCSF the authority to extend an existing award, UCSF must seek prior approval from the sponsor.
+Under expanded authorities OSR has the authority to approve a 1st time NCE in the eRA Commons for NIH awards.
 All other awards typically require sponsor approval.

 Rebudgeting is the reappropriation of a portion of the approved budget from one budget category to another and does not involve the increase or decrease of the approved budget total.
 For example, removing technical staff because the service will be performed by an outside vendor will require moving personnel funds to other direct costs.

 - For the NIH, a change of 25% or more in any budget category or a change from equipment to another category of the approved budget of a non-modular grant may require prior approval if the incurrence of costs is associated with or is considered to be a change in the scope.
 (For example: the shifting of substantive programmatic work to a third party through a consortium agreement will result in the shifting of personnel, supplies and a portion of indirect costs to consortium/contractual costs.)